Edens North

 • Your Room: You are responsible for keeping your room clean.
 Failure to maintain a reasonable level of cleanliness can cause undue wear and tear on your room and furnishing, foster pest infestations, spread germs and illness, and may project an atmosphere that feels disrespectful or unwelcoming to others.

-• Suite Bathrooms for Eight Students or Less: If you live in a suite designed for eight or less students, your bathroom will be cleaned monthly by custodial staff.
+• Suite Bathrooms for 8 Students or Less: If you live in a suite designed for eight or less students, your bathroom will be cleaned monthly by custodial staff in accordance with the published academic year schedule for your community.
 Suites for eight or fewer students are located in Buchanan Towers, Buchanan Towers East, Edens Hall, Fairhaven, Higginson Hall, Ridgeway Beta and Gamma.
-All suite bathrooms undergo a comprehensive cleaning and maintenance protocol each month; you will receive notification by email.
+All suite bathrooms are generally cleaned (toilets, sinks, floors) per established protocol each month per the published schedule unless otherwise noted.
 You must remove personal items or the bathroom cannot be cleaned.
-Toilet paper is delivered directly to your suite when your bathroom is cleaned.
+Toilet paper is available at your residential community desk as needed.
+Upkeep of the bathroom between University provided cleanings is your responsibility.

 • Private Bathrooms: A handful of rooms on campus contain private bathrooms located in Edens North, Mathes, Nash, Ridgeway Sigma, Alpha, Omega and Kappa.
 If you have a private bathroom in your room, you are responsible for cleaning it.
 You are required to supply your own toilet paper.
+The University will perform a mandatory comprehensive cleaning and maintenance protocol during the Winter & Spring Break period.

 • Cleaning Supplies & Equipment: You are responsible for providing your own cleaning supplies and equipment.
 Toxic products such as bleach, ammonia, drain cleaner and pesticides are prohibited.
 Be aware and respectful of suitemates who are sensitive to certain household cleaners or heavily-scented products.
 Brooms, vacuums and other cleaning supplies are provided at your community's front desk.